 Set your sights to soar in the largest aerospace centre in Western Canada—the third-biggest in the country.
 Accelerated growth in this sector is fueled by competitive operating costs, R&D tax advantages, topflight expertise and enhanced productivity.

 From the restoration of vintage aircraft to satellite manufacturing and solid fuel rocket design, almost every component of the aerospace industry has landed in Winnipeg.
 Post-secondary educational opportunities, including Canada’s first aircraft maintenance engineer (AME) apprenticeship program, produce highly specialized employees for the maintenance, repair and overhaul of all types of aircraft.

 As a primary manufacturer or supplier, your company will grow to new heights in Winnipeg.

 Winnipeg is the most cost-effective city for aerospace manufacturing among major Canadian and U.S. cities.
 The city has experienced more than $900 million in aerospace- and aviation-related investment in recent years, with strong growth expected to continue in the future.

 With this kind of investment, it’s not surprising that Manitoba’s aerospace sector has outperformed the Canadian sector in recent years.
-Revenues of Manitoba’s aerospace manufacturers increased by 44 per cent between 2007 and 2013.
-Comparatively, aerospace revenues in the Canadian market in 2013 increased 5.5 per cent.
+Revenues of Manitoba’s aerospace manufacturers increased by 15 per cent annually since 2010.
+Comparatively, aerospace revenues in the Canadian market increased by 7.5 per cent.

 Winnipeg's aerospace sector is competitive on a global level, producing world class products for customers on six continents.
 Over the last 10 years, Winnipeg aerospace companies have shipped nearly $5 billion in product exports, including $700 million in exports to emerging markets where Winnipeg companies help meet the growing global demand for aircraft and aircraft parts.

-- More than 60 aerospace firms are either headquartered or have major centres of operation in Winnipeg, including Boeing Canada Winnipeg, StandardAero, Magellan Aerospace and Cormer Aerospace
+- More than 60 aerospace firms are either headquartered or have major centres of operation in Winnipeg, including Boeing Canada Winnipeg, StandardAero, Magellan Aerospace, Cormer Aerospace and Cadorath Aerospace.

 - Winnipeg’s aerospace companies produce and sell products and services valued in excess of $1.7 billion per year.